pematon/adminer/README.md

 ### Version 4.x

-Original design and backward compatibility is kept.
-Many issues were fixed, and we introduced several functional and UI improvements.
+Original design and backward compatibility is maintained.
+Many bugs have been fixed and several functional and UI improvements have been introduced.

 ### Version 5

-Bridges will be burned 🔥🔥🔥.
-It's in development already, so you [can check](https://github.com/pematon/adminer/tree/version-5) what's going on.
-Or you can become the early adopter and help us with testing 😉
+Bridges are burned 🔥🔥🔥.
 Our goals are:

 - **Requirements** - Bump minimal PHP to 7.1, maybe even higher.
 - **Themes** – Modernize the current old-school theme, add new default theme based on our [Adminer theme](https://github.com/pematon/adminer-theme),